 - Enact a law by

 - Approve or reject an act of the legislature by referendum, or

 A member of the public proposing a ballot issue must follow certain steps:

 Drafting a Ballot Issue

-1. First a draft of the proposed ballot issue must be submitted to the Secretary of State's Office for review.
+1. First the ballot issue sponsor must draft and submit the proposed ballot issue to the Secretary of State's Office for review.
 This draft includes the text of the ballot issue, as well as draft ballot statements (the statement of purpose and implication and "Yes" and "No" statements to appear on the ballot).
 The standard form such text and statements take is included in Title 13, Chapter 27 of the Montana Code Annotated (13-27-204 through 13-27-207).

 2. The Secretary of State forwards the text and statements to the Legislative Services Division.
 This agency reviews the proposal for clarity and consistency, and for conformity with its bill drafting manual and for other legal requirements, and, if necessary, makes recommendations for revisions within 14 days of submission of the text and statements.